gravity-ui/preview-build-action/README.md

-# ui-preview-build-action
+# preview-build-action

 A GitHub action that builds Storybook's static files and stores them into workflow artifacts.
-It's the first action of two "Build -> Deploy" actions.
+It's the first action of sequence "Build -> Deploy".

 ## Inputs